 - Visit your doctor regularly, even when you feel healthy.
 You will probably have follow-up exams every 3-6 months following treatment depending on the stage of your cancer.

-- Some survivors experience "chemo brain," following treatment.
+- Some survivors experience problems with their thinking and memory – often referred to as "chemo brain" – following treatment.
 Try doing word puzzles or math games on a daily basis to keep your mind fresh.

 - Stay active!
 An active lifestyle does not have to be high-impact; instead, opt for a walk around the neighborhood once a day.